Mildew

 Mildew is a form of fungus.
-It is distinguished from its closely related counterpart, mould, largely by its colour: moulds appear in shades of black, blue, red, and green, whereas mildew is white.
+It is distinguished from the closely related mould largely by its colour: moulds appear in shades of black, blue, red, and green, whereas mildew is white.
 It appears as a thin, superficial growth consisting of minute hyphae (fungal filaments) produced especially on living plants or organic matter such as wood, paper or leather.
-Both mould and mildew produce distinct offensive odours, and both have been identified as the cause of certain human ailments.
+Both mould and mildew produce distinct offensive odours, and both are the cause of human ailments.

-In horticulture, mildew is either species of fungus in the order Erysiphales, or fungus-like organisms in the family Peronosporaceae.
+In horticulture, mildews are species of fungus in the order Erysiphales, or fungus-like organisms in the family Peronosporaceae.
 It is also used more generally to mean mould growth.

 In Old English, mildew meant honeydew (a substance secreted by aphids on leaves, formerly thought to distill from the air like dew), and later came to mean mould or fungus.
-Mildew grows on damp cloth, leather, or on plants, and growing on leaves can damage the plant.

 Household varieties

 The term mildew is often used generically to refer to mould growth, usually with a flat growth habit.
 Moulds can thrive on many organic materials, including clothing, leather, paper, and the ceilings, walls and floors of homes or offices with poor moisture control.
 Mildew can be cleaned using specialized mildew remover, or substances such as bleach (though they may discolour the surface).

 There are many species of mould.
-The black mould which grows in attics, on window sills, and other places where moisture levels are moderate often is Cladosporium.
+The black mould that grows in attics, on window sills, and other places where moisture levels are moderate often is Cladosporium.
 Colour alone is not always a reliable indicator of the species of mould.
 Proper identification requires a microbiologist or mycologist.
-Mould growth found on cellulose-based substrates or materials where moisture levels are high (90 percent or greater) is often Stachybotrys chartarum.
+Mould growth found on cellulose-based substrates or materials where moisture levels are high (90 per cent or greater) is often Stachybotrys chartarum.
 "Black mould," also known as "toxic black mould", properly refers to S. chartarum.
 This species is commonly found indoors on wet materials containing cellulose, such as wallboard (drywall), jute, wicker, straw baskets, and other paper materials.
 S. chartarum does not, however, grow on plastic, vinyl, concrete, glass, ceramic tile, or metals.
 A variety of other mould species, such as Penicillium or Aspergillus, may appear to grow on non-cellulosic surfaces but are actually growing on the biofilm that adheres to these surfaces.
 Glass, plastic, and concrete provide no food for organic growth and as such cannot support mould or mildew growth alone without biofilm present.
 In places with stagnant air, such as basements, moulds can produce a strong musty odour.

-The pink "mildew" often found on plastic shower curtains and bathroom tile is actually a red yeast, Rhodotorula.
+The pink "mildew" often found on plastic shower curtains and bathroom tile is a red yeast, Rhodotorula.